jsilvela/jsilvela.github.io/content/post/2021-06-27-capturing-http-status.md

     Model      string
 }

-// AppHandler represents a web app handler, only returning error
+// AppHandler represents a web app handler, only returning error and AppCoords,
 // i.e. it requires transformation to serve as a http.Handler type AppHandler interface {
     ServeApp(http.Re[…], *http.Request) (AppCoords, int, error)